Strange Money Superstitions (Or Are They?) From Around the World

 Just don't throw it around like confetti when the ball actually drops, or you'll be starting off the New Year at a net loss.

 4. A spider in your pocket means money is coming.

 Place of Origin: United Kingdom

 From Great Britain to the Caribbean Islands, it is believed that an eight-legged spider that is caught and pocketed — AKA a money spider — means that wealth will soon be woven into your life.
-If you don't believe us, check the Oxford Dictionary.
+If you don't believe us, check the Dictionary.
 What’s more, if you happen to find a money spider in your hair, it is a supposed sign of good luck and increased riches.